KittyCAD/.github/README.md

-# .github-private
+# .github
-Major links and specific repository pins for company org (aka this is our internal website hub)
+🐱 Major links and helpful repository pins for KittyCAD 🐱